How do I get started at KOMA?

 Our programs begin as early as age three.
 We also work with older students and adults who are starting for the first time.

 Placement is based on age, readiness, and focus.
-Every new student begins with a Program Placement Call, followed by a 20 Minute Readiness Assessment to determine the appropriate starting point.
+Every new student begins with a First Class Experience, a 20 minute session designed to help determine the appropriate starting point in our program.

 How is Taekwondo different than Karate?